Morpheus (role-playing game): Description

-Morpheus is a universal system set in the future, when player characters in the Morpheus Mind Park link their minds into virtual-reality systems that enable them to play any type of character.
-The rules enable player characters to change their statistics and abilities, even in the middle of combat.
+Characters have the attributes Imagination, Confidence, Ego and Reputation, and players can use a pool of Dream Points to buy special talents.

+Each character also receives a Feat Roll rating in order to do any task, but the rules are ambiguous as to how this works.

 The game includes four players' aid sheets: a character record sheet, character attack powers sheet, character defense powers sheet, and "cheat sheet" summary for quick character creation.

 Publication history

 Morpheus was published by Rapport Games in 1990 as a book with four sheets.